ava/use-http/README.md

   baseUrl: `https://api.github.com/search/repositories?q=`
 })

-// the line below is not isomorphic, but for simplicity I'm going to use the browsers `encodeURI` const searchGithubRepos = e => githubRepos.get(encodeURI(e.target.value))
+// the line below is not isomorphic, but for simplicity we're using the browsers `encodeURI` const searchGithubRepos = e => githubRepos.get(encodeURI(e.target.value))

 <>